tazama-lf/docs/Product/Archive/Tool-Adoption-In-Tazama-Platform.md

-# Tool Adoption in Tazama System
+# Tool Adoption in Tazama platform

-Below shows us the level of adoption of the open-sources tools in the Tazama system
+Below shows us the level of adoption of the open-sources tools in the Tazama platform

 ![](../../images/ToolAdoption.png)